jsh/learn-generating-functions/_posts/2024-06-25-Moving-Forward-With-Themes.md

 I'll take a few moments to improve `_config.yml` by tweaking some settings I learned about along the way, but then go back to blogging about generating functions.

+Somehow, my skin and my about.md pages are being ignored, but a step at a time.